MS Rangitane (1929): Sinking

 Sixteen people, eight passengers and eight crew, died as a result of the action, including those who died later of their injuries.
+Doris Anne Beeston who was a notable kindergarten teacher was killed.
 Elizabeth Plumb, a 59-year-old stewardess, ship's cook William Francis and deck mechanic John Walker were awarded British Empire Medals for their selflessness in rescuing and caring for survivors.
 Prize crews took control of Rangitane at dawn and supervised an orderly and rapid evacuation.
 The survivors, 296 passengers and crew, were taken across to the German ships by lifeboats or German boats and sent below.

 Rangitane's broadcast warnings required that the Germans clear the area quickly, before allied aircraft arrived.
 Although she was clearly afire and sinking, Komet fired a single torpedo and Rangitane listed quickly to port and sank at 6:30 am.
 The Short Empire class flying boat Aotearoa, civil registration ZK-AMA, was the first Allied aircraft on the scene at about 2:30 pm, but found only an oil slick and debris.
 A subsequent air search missed the raiders, although they themselves saw one of the search aircraft.

 German treatment of their prisoners was humane and as good as could be expected in the crowded conditions, and those who died were given proper funerals.
 The number of prisoners aboard the German ships caused concern to the German commanders and they decided to release most of them.
 After an intended release at Nauru had been thwarted by poor weather, and further actions had led to the capture of more prisoners, the survivors were released on the tiny island of Emirau, off New Guinea.
 The remainder, mostly of military age, were transported back to German-occupied Bordeaux and eventually to prisoner-of-war camps in Germany.